AdobeDocs/marketo-learn.en/help/get-started/ui-navigation.md

 thumbnail: 3419131.jpeg
 ---

-# Marketo Engage UI navigation
+# Navigate the Marketo Engage user interface

 Learn how to navigate the user interface and get familiar with your way around the Marketo Engage platform.